akashgit/watsonstudiogpunotebook/README.md

 Here you can actually pass the URL of the `test` notebook.
 The studio will download and instantiate your notebook automatically.
 That's it, you are good to go!

+## Importing Data.
+In order to get through this part of the tutorial please download the MNIST dataset from [here](http://yann.lecun.com/exdb/mnist/).
+Just the training dataset is needed with the labels.

 ## `Important`
 Please return to the enviroment tab after you are done and from the actions available for your resources please `STOP` the machines before leaving.

 __Akash Srivastava 03/01/2019__